peeraponw/Thairathnews_API/README.md

 # Working Process
 This project started by quick prototyping in Jupyter Notebook.
 This allows us to find target elements in the webpage, test scraping commands, and create a step-by-step documentation.

-All tested commands are assembled and refactor in the final script and
+All tested commands are assembled and refactored in the final script before deploying as a Flask webapp in Heroku.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTQ5MjAzNjIsLTc0MjE1OTU0NV19
+eyJoaXN0b3J5IjpbLTEzNjIyMTQxNjQsLTc0MjE1OTU0NV19
 -->